Check out the highlights of Italy, from Venice to the Cinque Terre, Florence and Rome

 Cinque Terre path sections:

-- Corniglia to Vernazza is medium level difficulty and takes about 1.5 hours on a rocky path.
+- Corniglia to Vernazza is medium level difficulty and takes about one and a half hours on a rocky path.

-- Vernazza to Monterosso is more challenging and takes about 2 hours on a rocky path.
+- Vernazza to Monterosso is more challenging but arguably the most scenic and takes about two hours on a rocky path.

 - Day Cruise - EUR25